Variiiest/variiiest/README.md

 - 🔭 I’m currently working on Machine Learning and Deep-learning.
 - 🤔 I'm proficient in python and backend with python(Django).
+- 🎪 I'm also running an startup (https://www.lolgoal.com)
 - 💬 Ask me about python and machine learning.
 - 📫 How to reach me: varishgautamvari@gmail.com